Credible Intervals for Probability of Failure with Gaussian Processes: Introduction

-Another popular estimate is derived by directly taking the probability of failure of a surrogate model for the simulation.
-Here simulations are only used to build the surrogate model and the estimator is fully derived based on evaluations of the surrogate.
-Gaussian processes are the most popular choice of surrogate model.
-Many schemes have been proposed to efficiently refine surrogate Gaussian process models \cite{bae.pf_gp_uncertainty_reduction,bect2012sequential,wagner2022rare,vazquez2009sequential,bichon2008efficient,lv2015new}.
-To the best of our knowledge, this paper is the first to quantify the error of such estimates.
+Another popular approach derives the probability of failure estimate directly from a surrogate model for the simulation.
+Here simulations are only used to build the surrogate model and the estimator is fully derived from evaluations of the surrogate.
+Gaussian processes are the most popular choice of surrogate model due to their built-in uncertainty quantification at every point in the input space.
+A key challenge in this approach is choosing where to evaluate the expensive simulation in order to most efficiently refine the surrogate and the resulting failure probability estimate.
+This is typically framed as a sequential experimental design problem in which an acquisition function determines the next evaluation location.

+A number of acquisition functions have been proposed in this setting.
+The Expected Feasibility Function (EFF) \cite{bichon2008efficient} targets regions where the Gaussian process posterior mean is close to the failure threshold relative to the posterior standard deviation.
+Vazquez and Bect \cite{vazquez2009sequential} formulated a sequential Bayesian algorithm specifically for estimating the probability of failure.
+Stepwise Uncertainty Reduction (SUR) strategies \cite{bect2012sequential} greedily select samples to maximally reduce the posterior uncertainty in the failure probability estimate.
+Lv et al.\ \cite{lv2015new} proposed an alternative learning function based on the expected risk function for kriging-based reliability analysis.
+Other contributions include studying the effect of additional samples on uncertainty reduction \cite{bae.pf_gp_uncertainty_reduction} and stochastic spectral embedding for rare event estimation \cite{wagner2022rare}.
+Polynomial-chaos kriging has also been applied to this setting \cite{schobi2017rare}.
+See also \cite{camera} for a cost-aware, multi-fidelity extension.

+While these methods leverage the Gaussian process to adaptively place samples, they all produce point estimates of the failure probability without rigorous uncertainty quantification on the estimate itself.
+That is, although the Gaussian process captures pointwise uncertainty about the simulation, none of these methods translate this uncertainty into a credible interval on the resulting probability of failure.
+To the best of our knowledge, this paper is the first to derive such credible intervals.